 Susuharai or Osouji (Cleaning House)

 It is traditional to start the new year with a clean house, and efforts are made to set things as right as possible to start things off on the right foot.
-This means not only the cleaning, windows and tile grout, etc, that you are thinking, but also replacing worn items like tatami flooring or replacing the paper in shoji windows.
+This means not only the cleaning of windows, and tile grout, etc., that you might be thinking of, but also replacing worn items like tatami flooring or the paper in shoji windows.
 That one bowl with a chip in it?
 Maybe its wabi-sabi, or maybe it is time for a new one!
-One of may year end dilemmas people face annually.
+One of many year-end dilemmas people face annually.

 Decorating the House

 Japanese new year traditions are unsurprisingly full of symbolism, and decorations are no exception.
 While not Christmas lights and inflatable Santa’s, these items are an important part of the Japanese holiday season.
 To start with, the “kadomatsu” sort of look like decorated potted plants, but are yorishiro, or objects capable of attracting spirits.
 These are set out in pairs in front of homes to welcome spirits of the family’s ancestors.
 Kadomatsu vary by region but are typically made of pine, bamboo or other local fauna.